ameseee/kwk-curriculum-site/swift-ios/lessons/functions/index.md

 ## How to use Return Values

 If you are wondering...
-This is all great - but where did that return value _go_?
+"This is all great - but where did that return value _go_?
 Who sees it?
-What can we do with it? ... this section is for you.
+What can we do with it?" ... this section is for you.
 Sometimes we have many functions working together.
 Below is a simpler example, where we take the return value of a function and use it to write a custom sentence for our robot:

 ```swift
 func walkDog(numberOfDogs : Int) -> Int {